 - Disney Springs – 10 am to 11 pm

 Don’t forget your bathing suit!
-One of the perks of going in October is it’s still hot enough for perfect pool weather.
+One of the perks of going in October is it’s still hot enough for perfect pool weather and water rides.
 In the afternoons be aware it can storm, but usually it’s not for long.
-Be sure your bathing suit is family friendly, and comfortable.

-What to pack if your going to Disney World in October
+What to Pack if you are Going to Disney World in October